kristianeschenburg/academic-kickstart/content/personal/literature-1/index.md

 projects: []
 ---

 I'm interested in keeping better track of the books I've read recently, and those I'm currently reading.
-One of my recent goals was to be much more meticulous about defining words I don't know, which in all honestly has made reading a much slower process, but has added **so** much more depth to the material.
-Also I've found, empirically, that physically looking words up as I'm reading and defining them in context helps me retain their meaning.
+One of my recent goals was to be more meticulous about defining words I don't know, which, in all honestly, has made reading a much slower process, but has added **so** much more depth to the material.
+I've also found, empirically, that physically looking words up as I'm reading and defining them in context helps me retain their meaning.
 I like the tangibility of actual books, so I ended up buying an Oxford dictionary for that purpose.
 It's useful for me to annotate material in the books I'm reading without constantly going back and forth with my phone.
 I actually think it might be kind of fun to keep an active list of new words I come across!

 Anyways, currently reading:
  * *Gravity's Rainbow* by Thomas Pynchon